CDC: Fierce, deadly flu season still not peaked

 The deaths of seven more children were reported this week, bringing the total number of pediatric deaths for the season, which began in October, to 37.

-There were 11,965 new laboratory-confirmed cases during the week ending January 20, bringing the season total to 86,527.
+There were 11,965 laboratory-confirmed flu-related hospitalizations reported from October 1 to January 20.
 The number of people infected with influenza could be much higher because not everyone goes to their doctor when they are sick nor do doctors test every patient.

 Additionally, there were 41.9 hospitalizations for every 100,000 people.
 That's an increase from the week before on par with the increases the CDC has noticed from week to week for the past couple of weeks.